library(bench)

 ) than by using list indexing (e.g. dataframe[[1]]

-Sometimes, packages exist which bring much more efficiency than can be achieved with base R. In the case of data frames for example, there is data.table.
+Packages exist which bring much more efficiency than can be achieved with base R or the tidyverse.
+In the case of data frames for example, there is data.table.

 Conclusion